SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 6. Under **Asset properties**, fill in the required information.
 Here you find all [asset properties](/dtm/asset-types/#asset-properties) assigned to the asset model that you create.

 For an asset with a **Location** property, click **Choose on Map** in the section to set the values for the latitude and longitude using map view.
-Click the full screen icon at the top right corner of the map to view it in full screen.
+Click the full screen icon <i class="dlt-c8y-icon-resize-expand text-muted icon-20"></i> at the top right corner of the map to view it in full screen.

 The marker is positioned at the default value set in the **Location** property.
 Click or drag the marker to the preferred position to set the value for both latitude and longitude.
 If you do not enter a latitude or longitude value, you will not see a marker on the map.